tosc/vim/README.md

 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
 * BUG: g:disableExternal doesn't disable omnisharp.
+* BUG: Empty buffers appear from time to time, think it has something to do with my custom-unite behaviour.

+* Change my custom unite behaviour.
+Instead of making them help buftypes, just add a esc bind that removes and closes oneself.
+* Create a special ä mode for stuff like g?.

+* Fix snippet snippets with visual made, should have a default value also.
 * Find way to send texcompiling error to vim and hide the texcompiling window.
 * Find way to kill autotexcompiling when closing tex buffer.
 * Open pdfviewer with vim / texcompiler.